 If you’re looking to spruce up your home, we can think of no other space that deserves as much TLC as the living room.
-To help, seven design experts are sharing the living room trends they think will be big in the new year.
-If these predictions any any indication, 2021 is already shaping up to be one very stylish year.
+To help, seven design experts are sharing the newest living room trends.
+2021 is shaping up to be one very stylish year.

 “Couches and armchairs will become statement pieces as people trade in standard neutral hues for trendy tie-dye, big florals, and bold patterns that add a lively pop to the space.” —Rodney Hammond, director of e-commerce merchandising for Raymour & Flanigan

 “I [think] people are going to really embrace full-wall gallery walls to tell stories.
-Investing in art, displaying décor from travels, and or displaying work of their own work creates a curated vibe that will transcend any trend—it brings personality to the space.
-For families with kids, this could help bring some fun to the walls and encourage their kids to hang art on the wall instead of write on them.”—Sheyna Vilson, owner of Sheyna James Interiors
+Investing in art, displaying décor from travels, and/or displaying their own work creates a curated vibe that will transcend any trend—it brings personality to the space.
+For families with kids, this could help bring some fun to the walls and encourage their kids to hang art on the wall instead of write on [it].”—Sheyna Vilson, owner of Sheyna James Interiors

 “Living rooms will get cozier, more inviting, and more livable.
 As families spend more time at home, living rooms will not be rooms to just look pretty, but really to live in.
 Therefore, plush, cozy sofas and chairs, accessories that really define the people who live there, and environments that really say, ‘Come and live here, because you'll be spending a lot more time here.’”—Isabel Ladd, designer